-We have openings for USRA-funded projects.
+We often have openings for USRA-funded projects.
+Email us to inquire.
 Our lab is also happy to mentor student teams wishing to participate in BIOMOD, an annual, international DNA nanotechnology design competition.
-If you are interested in any of these opportunities, send Leo an email with a brief description of your interests.
-Please attach your transcript and CV in the email.
+If you are interested in organizing a team, send Leo an email.

 Science is hard, but it should also be really fun.
 You could be doing many different things in life, and you chose science, so we are here to make sure that that choice is as rewarding as can be (and it will be!).
 To do that, we work together to create a lab environment that is supportive, collaborative, and dynamic, and ensure that all of its team members are driven, curious, passionate, and participatory.